-Gaming For Kids
+Gaming for Kids

 Shop all gaming

-Gaming for kids
+Why Gaming can be great for kids

 PEGI stands for Pan European Gaming Information.
-Every game receives a PEGI rating which defines what age group it is suitable for.
+Every game receives a PEGI rating, which defines what age group it is suitable for.

 - 7 - Recommended for persons 7 and older.
 No parental guidance needed.